A Fantasy Author's Adventures in Fiction & Life

 There’s varying advice on how to write a synopsis.
 I’ve heard “write one sentence per chapter,” but every chapter won’t always be a story beat.
 Some chapters just allow the reader to take a break from story beats and develop characters subtly -so they don’t need mentioning in the synopsis.
 I recommend writing only the main beats eg. a line for character/ world introduction, a line for the inciting event etc. A great resource for that is this article by Susan Dennard.

-For more synopsis advice and tips on how your synopsis differs from your query letter, see this article by the
+For more synopsis advice and tips on how your synopsis differs from your query letter, see this article.

 How to Write a Query Letter site.
 For advice on synopsis content, voice and more, see this article by literary agent Kaitlyn Johnson.